 Later, I saw him sitting on a park bench with his dog.
 The urge in my heart was to walk over and speak to him.
 My heart rate picked up speed as I weighed the pros and cons.
 I came up with excuses such as he probably prefers to be by himself or I wouldn’t know what to say.
 Usually, I buy into the excuses but not that day.
 I took a chance and slowly made my way over to where he was sitting.

 If he hadn’t been a familiar face, I wouldn’t have dared made the effort.
 Not in a million years!
 Just as I was getting close to his bench, I could hear him talking to his dog about the lack of squirrels wandering the park.
 I chuckled inside thinking that talking to a dog was something I would do if I had one.
-In fact, if everthe nice man had observed me up close, he knew I mumbled to only myself as I hiked along in the park.
+In fact, if the nice man had ever observed me walking, he knew I mumbled to only myself as I hiked along in the park.

 Before I could get a word out, he spoke first which put me more at ease.
 The conversation flowed as smoothly as the ripples in the lake.
 I learned how he and his scottish terrier first met through his wife and how come he came to give his dog the name of Rudy.
 We talked about the nice Texas warm weather and how we both knew what it was to live somewhere else where snow wasn’t unusual.
 His cell phone rang and I took that as a signal to end the conversation.
 Sometimes it isn’t knowing how to start a conversation that’s so hard; it is knowing how to end one.